Instructions and Advices for Authors

 discuss new trends or aspects of a specific rural problem.

-They usually do not contain any empiric research.
+They usually do not contain any empirical research.

 Short communications